AmirhoseinCh/DynamicPatch/README.md

 - `./coords` : Includes the four coordinates of the screen needed for applying the patch.
 - `./Screen_data` : Includes data for the SIT-Net model.

+The dataset to train the Yolov5 model is available [here](https://universe.roboflow.com/r2-5io2k/r2-traffic-sign).
 ## YOLOv5 Installation

 To install YOLOv5, clone the official repository and install the requirements: